Report: Pathways to Building Code compliance for farm-totara timber

 The author wishes to acknowledge the support from the organisations and individuals that have enabled this project to be undertaken.
 These include; the Ministry for Primary Industries (through the Sustainable Farming Fund), Tane’s Tree Trust and the New Zealand Farm-Forestry Association, (including the Indigenous Forestry Section), the Northland Totara Working Group members Paul Quinlan and David Bergin for assistance in finalising this report, Michael Hayes & Geoff Cookson, for their time and donated sample boards of timber for testing, and saw-miller, Shane Hyde, for his time and the use of his band-saw in re-sizing some of the timber samples.
 The time and input from Robin Curtis, CEO of NZ Sustainable Forest Products, is also acknowledged and much appreciated.

-Potential markets for farm-totara timber would be significantly improved by complying with New Zealand’s performance-based Building Code.
-A range of products and applications hold the promise of market demand but these are not currently given consideration because they are not code-compliant.
+Potential markets for farm-totara timber would be significantly improved by providing compliance pathways under New Zealand’s performance-based Building Code.
+A range of products and applications hold the promise of market demand but these are not currently given consideration by the building industry because they are not code-compliant.

 The path to compliance would ideally be one leading to 'Acceptable Solutions' in terms of the Building Code.
 This would require research and testing, especially into levels of durability that would first provide suitable evidence to comply under what is termed 'Alternative Solutions', followed by advocating for changes to compliance documents, especially NZS 3602, so farm-totara would comply as Acceptable Solutions.